piotrloos/mastermind/readme.md

 * **`game`**: In this mode the codemaker is the computer - prepares the solution pattern and returns you the responses.
 The codebreaker is you - you enter the patterns and try to guess the solution.
 Since you are the one who guesses, choosing a Solver and defining his settings is unnecessary.

 * **`solver`**: In this mode the codemaker is you - you have prepared the solution pattern and you give the computer responses for every guess.
-The codebreaker is computer and he guesses the pattern using one of the two different Solvers #1 or #2 (described below).
-Sometimes the computer is sure that his guess is the proper solution and tells about it.
+The codebreaker is the computer and he guesses the pattern using one of the two different Solvers #1 or #2 (described below).
+Sometimes the computer is sure that his guess is the proper solution and tells you about it.

 * **`helper`**: In this mode the computer helps you to guess the solution pattern when you are playing with someone else.
 Very similar to `solver` mode.
-You enter every guess you made and his response, and then computer gives you one of the possible solutions using the same Solvers as in `solver` mode.
+You enter every guess you made and his response, and then the computer gives you one of the possible solutions using the same Solvers as in `solver` mode.
 You can enter any pattern and response, or just a response based on the previously proposed pattern.

 ## Solvers